fpco/cache-s3/README.md

   permisssions or ownership.
 So even `touch` of one of the files being cached will trigger an upload to S3.
 * Consistency of cache is verified when it's being restored.
+* Compression used is customizable.
+For now on Windows only gzip is available, gzip and lz4 on others.
+* Default hashing algorithm SHA256 can also be overriden.